 To apply for trusteeship, please read the attached document and fill in the application form available in this pack.

-There is no closing date for applications: we are always interested to hear from people who have something to contribute.
+The initial closing date for applications is 4 December 2023

-The current trustees and I will review your application.
-If we consider that your skills and experience are a good fit with the Law Centre, I will invite you to meet me for an informal discussion about our work and the trustee role and you can spend some time at one of our offices.
+A panel of the trustees and senior management team will review your application.
+If we consider that your skills and experience are a good fit with the Law Centre, you will be invited for an informal discussion with the panel about our work and the trustee role.
 You may also be invited to attend a meeting of the Board of Trustees as an observer.

 Please email your application to recruitment@swllc.org and don’t hesitate to contact us if you have any queries in the meantime.